hellodeolu/don-labs/docs/details.md

 ## Estimated Daily
 ### Throughout the program, we recommend that all students allocate a minimum of 4 - 5 hours/daily or 24 - 30 hours/week for their studies.
-- Watch Tutorial Videos - 1.30hr
+- Watch Recorded Videos - 1.30hr
 - Individual and Group projects - 2hrs
 - Read and Research - 1 hr
 - Building Portfolio - 30 minutes